learn-co-curriculum/alt-code-challenge-2-web-082817/README.md

 + MovieScreen#car_count
   + Returns the current number of cars at this movie screen
 + MovieScreen#at_capacity?
-  + Checks to see if this screen is at capacity for cars
+  + Returns a boolean.
+The return will be true if the car count is at capacity
 + MovieScreen#add_car
-  + Adds an instance of a car to this movie screen if the movie screen is not at capacity and increases the car count by one
+  + Adds an instance of a car to this movie screen if the movie screen is not at capacity and increases the car count by one and returns the string "Enjoy!".
+If the movie screen is at capacity, return a string that says 'Movie is sold out'
 + MovieScreen.all_screens
   + Returns all movie screens